Some of the links in this post may be affiliate links. See our disclosure for more info.

 A priority should first be put on coming to terms with your condition.
 Accept that it’s a part of your life (at least for now) and that you’ll face struggles that most others won’t.
 Don’t obsess over how it’s not “fair.”
 Rather, learn to live with adversity without feeling bitter about it.

 On that same note, you need to consistently take good care of yourself.
 You should take whatever steps you can take to manage your health, physical and otherwise.
 Regular exercise, a healthy diet and positive thinking are all necessary components to doing well.
-If you need help thinking positive thoughts, also see our 8 Ways to Be More Positive or read some Positive Quotes and Sayings to lift your mood.
+If you need help thinking positive thoughts, read some Positive Sayings to lift your mood.

 If that still isn’t enough, look for social support groups made up of people going through similar circumstances.
 There are services from such organizations as the American Chronic Pain Association to help you find a community of individuals who can relate to how you’re feeling.